Lazer-Database/Lazer-Database/README.md

 Lazer - database based on JSON files
 =============

-PHP Library to use JSON files like a FlatFileDatabase.
+PHP Library to use JSON files like a database.
 Functionality inspired by ORM's

 Requirements